A study on CFL conditions for the DG solution of conservation laws on adaptive moving meshes: Numerical results

 \begin{example} (2D Burgers' equation) \end{example} We now consider Burgers' equation in two dimensions,

 subject to the initial condition $u(x,y,0) = e^{(-c(x^2+y^2))}$, $c=- \ln(10^{-16})$ and periodic boundary conditions.
 The final time is $T = 2$.

-The mesh, solution, and time step size obtained with the moving mesh $P^k$-DG method ($k=1$, 2, 3) and $N=30\times30\times4$ are presented in Figs.~\ref{Fig:Burgers-2d-P1}, \ref{Fig:Burgers-2d-P2}, and \ref{Fig:Burgers-2d-P3}, respectively.
-From these figures one can see that the computation is stable and the mesh points are concentrated in regions with sharp jumps in the solution.
-Moreover, $\Delta t$ associated with ($\alpha_{CFL,e}$, $\alpha_{LF,e}$) is larger and has smaller oscillations than that associated with ($\alpha_{CFL,h}$, $\alpha_{LF,e}$).
+The mesh, solution, and time step-size (associated with three selection strategies, ERK PI, CFL ($\alpha_{CFL,e},\alpha_{LF,e}$), and CFL ($\alpha_{CFL,h}$, $\alpha_{LF,e}$)) obtained with the moving mesh $P^k$-DG method ($k=1,2,3$) and $N=30\times30\times4$ are plotted in Fig.~\ref{Fig:Burgers-2d-Pk}.
+The results show that the computation is stable and the mesh points are concentrated in regions with sharp jumps in the solution.
+Moreover, $\Delta t$ associated with ($\alpha_{CFL,e}$, $\alpha_{LF,e}$) is larger and has smaller oscillations than that associated with ($\alpha_{CFL,h}$, $\alpha_{LF,e}$) while $\Delta t$ associated with ERK PI is significantly larger than that associated with ($\alpha_{CFL,e}$, $\alpha_{LF,e}$) (and this is especially true for higher-order DG).
+The time step-size for the meshes with $N=10\times10\times4,~20\times20\times4$, and $30\times30\times4$, is shown in Fig.~\ref{Fig:Burgers-2d-Pk-dtN}.
+The number of time steps obtained with $N=10\times10\times4,~20\times20\times4$, and $30\times30\times4$, is shown in Fig~\ref{Fig:Burgers-2d-Pk-Nsteps}.
+The number of time steps for CFL-based time-size selection is significantly larger than that associated with ERK PI.
+Moreover, it increases more significantly as $N$ increases.
+On the other hand, the number of time steps associated with ERK PI increases almost linearly and more mildly as $N$ increases and does not have much difference for $k = 1, 2, 3$.